-This is an extraordinary post because I’m going to show you how to make túró at home using photos of a Hungarian blog (Zita éléskamrájából).
-The reason why I have just simply translated the following two recipes and not providing my own photos in this case to illustrate the process is that in Hungary every store offers túró what I like, therefore I don’t waste my time making my own cottage cheese.
+This is an extraordinary post because I’m sharing two homemade túró recipes from two Hungarian blogs (Zita éléskamrájából & Sarokkonyha).
+The reason why I have just simply translated the following two recipes and not providing my own photos in this case to illustrate the process is that in Hungary every store offers túró that I like; therefore, I don’t waste my time making my own cottage cheese.

 Making túró calls for only one ingredient: whole (full-fat) milk (not UHT).
 Traditionally túró is made from soured milk, but it’s also possible to make it from fresh milk.
 In the latter case you have to add vinegar to the milk to curdle it.

 Quantity of túró depends on the milk’s quality, but in general you can get 200-220 grams (7-9 oz) of túró from 1 liter (4 1/4 cups) of whole milk.